Team-RADDISH/ParticleDA.jl/README.md

 mpirun -np <your_number_of_processes> julia <your_julia_script>
 ```

 Note that the parallel performance may vary depending on the performance of the algorithm.
 In general, a degeneracy of the particle weights will lead to poor load balance and parallel performance.
-See [this issue](https://github.com/Team-RADDISH/TDAC.jl/issues/115#issuecomment-675468511) for more details.
+See [this issue](https://github.com/Team-RADDISH/ParticleDA.jl/issues/115#issuecomment-675468511) for more details.

 ## Testing

-We have a basic test suite for `TDAC.jl`.
+We have a basic test suite for `ParticleDA.jl`.
 You can run the tests by entering the
 package manager mode in the Julia REPL with `]` and running the command

 ```
-test TDAC
+test ParticleDA
 ```

 ## License

-The `TDAC.jl` package is licensed under the MIT "Expat" License.
+The `ParticleDA.jl` package is licensed under the MIT "Expat" License.
 This is partly
 based on the [tsunami data assimilation code](https://github.com/tktmyd/tdac) by
 Takuto Maeda.